 We regularly send web-based questionnaires to around 330,000 participants for whom we have an email address.
-These questionnaires aim to collect new or more detailed exposure data for which longitudinal repeats are important or that collect information on health outcomes that are not available easily via linkage to electronic health records, for example chronic pain and mental health.
-We plan to send web-based questionnaires approximately twice each year and you can find out more below.
-Please note that all UK Biobank questionnaires have been redeveloped with permission from original authors and should not be reproduced.
+These are also available to participants without an email address via the participant website.
+These questionnaires aim to collect new or more detailed data for which longitudinal repeats are important or information on health outcomes that is not easily available via linkage to electronic health records, for example on chronic pain and mental health.
+We plan to release web-based questionnaires approximately twice a year, and you can find out more below.
+Please note that the content of all UK Biobank questionnaires has been developed with permission from original authors and should not be reproduced.

 - A 24 hour dietary recall questionnaire (Diet WebQ) which was circulated on 4 occasions